-We are liberating Sunday!
-Our excellent Jewish education program for youth from Pre-K and up introduced a new format and schedule last year: Fridays (all grades) and Tuesdays (upper grades), 4-6 PM!
-Parents, kids and teachers love it.
-We offer cutting-edge Shabbat immersion classes integrated with Hebrew, Torah, T’fillah and Holiday curriculum for a rich, well-rounded, egalitarian Jewish education.
+We offer cutting-edge Shabbat immersion classes integrated with Hebrew, Torah, T’fillah and Jewish Identity, Social Action, Holiday curriculum for a rich, well-rounded, egalitarian Jewish education.
 Shabbat is a natural vehicle for teaching children about Judaism and imparting Torah.
-As an added bonus, the new schedule frees up our weekends for family time and deeper community involvement.
-Here are Religious School Calendar and Dinner Club dates for 2017/18: Beth Ami Religious School Calendar17-18
+As an added bonus, our schedule frees up weekends for family time and deeper community involvement.

 Beth Ami Family Dinner Club